isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

+Usually you forward the entire parameter (or parameter pack, using `...`) exactly once on every static control flow path:

     template<class F, class...
 Args>
     inline auto invoke(F f, Args&&... args)
     {
         return f(forward<Args>(args)...);
     }

-    ??? calls ???
+##### Example

+Sometimes you may forward a composite parameter piecewise, each subobject once on every static control flow path:

+    template<class PairLike>
+    inline auto test(PairLike&&... pairlike)
+    {
+        // ...
+        f1( some, args, and, forward<PairLike>(pairlike).first );           // forward .first
+        f2( and, forward<PairLike>(pairlike).second, in, another, call );   // forward .second
+    }

 ##### Enforcement

-* Flag a function that takes a `TP&&` parameter (where `TP` is a template type parameter name) and does anything with it other than `std::forward`ing it exactly once on every static path.
+* Flag a function that takes a `TP&&` parameter (where `TP` is a template type parameter name) and does anything with it other than `std::forward`ing it exactly once on every static path, or `std::forward`ing it more than once but qualified with a different data member exactly once on every static path.

 ### <a name="Rf-out"></a>F.20: For "out" output values, prefer return values to output parameters